 About the project

-The National Capital River Pavilion revitalization project will bring required repairs and upgrades to this heritage property, and provide new opportunities for public access and shoreline animation.
-The work outlined below, which will be undertaken from July 2019 to February 2021, is aimed at the reopening of the club by rehabilitating the base building for adaptive reuse in all four seasons.
+The National Capital River Pavilion revitalization project will bring required repairs and upgrades to this heritage property, and make it usable year-round.
+It will also provide new opportunities for public access and shoreline animation.
+The work outlined below began in summer 2019, and the timeline has now been extended to the end of winter 2021–2022, due to the impact of COVID-19.

 Work to preserve the heritage character of the pavilion, and allow four-season use of the two upper levels, will include the following: